Ali-Stranger/events_affairs/README.md

 |---|---|---|
 | ![All Vendor Profile and their Status](https://github.com/user-attachments/assets/bf0d9457-2082-4437-a826-7164edd4e263) | ![Modification and Creation of Blogs at Admin Site](https://github.com/user-attachments/assets/ece5c603-af58-4325-b374-84f705dacaec) | ![List Of All Users](https://github.com/user-attachments/assets/85403a7f-de21-4daf-b36d-3754fb524f06) |

-> If you want, you can replace these inline image URLs with local screenshot files or GitHub relative image paths after uploading them to the repository.

 ## Firebase Setup Instructions